luciotato/LiteScript/README.md

 ## Functions

-Functions can have default arguments.
-These will be used if the specified argument is `null` or `undefined`:
+Functions can have default arguments:

 Example:

-    function myFn(x,y = 2)
+    function myFn( x, y=2)
       return x + y

     print myFn(1) # prints 3

+##Optional parentheses
-Functions are called using parentheses when you use the result, but can be called without parentheses when the result is discarded.
+Functions are called using parentheses, but can be called without parentheses when the result is discarded.

 Example: